kwilcz/TraceFlow-IEF/B2CReplacementDesigner.Client/src/test/README.md

 # Frontend Testing Guide

 This project uses **Vitest** with **React Testing Library** (RTL) for unit and integration tests.
-The top-level `src/test` folder acts as the test toolkit, mirroring the fixture/helper pattern you may know from our .NET solutions.
+The top-level `src/test` folder acts as the test toolkit, providing fixtures and helpers for comprehensive test coverage.

 ## Folder layout